 Beginners Veggie Collection

 Want to start your own vegetable garden but not sure what to grow or where to start?
 A blend of our favourite and easiest to start vegetables for the beginner home gardener.
 Once your seeds have arrived, view our Gardening 101 for tips and guidance to get started.
+You can also find specific growing instructions for each variety by scrolling down below the order info on this page.

 Direct seed after risk of frost when soil warms to 18-24˚C. Sow 1 inch deep and 2 inches apart in rows 18 inches (bush beans) to 24 inches apart (shell beans).
 Reseed until mid-summer for a constant supply all season long.
 If using untreated seed, plant thicker and thin to desired density.
 Use inoculant at the time of planting to help boost soil fertility.* Growing: Both bean types require a full sun location, soil pH of 6.5-7.5, and well-drained soil.
 Good air circulation around plants is essential, especially for late shelling or dry type beans, as they are very susceptible to fungal diseases which prevail later in the season.
 Beans are light feeders; compost or well-rotted manures worked into the soil at the time of planting is sufficient.
 Harvest: Use maturity days as an indicator.
 Harvest once the beans are smooth, firm and crisp.
 Keep plants constantly picked to ensure a fresh supply.
 Bean formation in the pod is a sure sign of over-maturity.
 Pests & Diseases: Root maggots and cutworms can attack the seed and young seedlings.
 Foliar disease, both fungal and bacterial, can be slowed by allowing for good air circulation between plants and not over fertilizing.
 Copper sprays will work to some extent to prevent or prolong the onset of diseases.